-- 7. Make sure hitch pin is installed (on hydraulic drop down suspensions).
-8. Make sure slide-outs are retracted and secured (if equipped). - 9.
-Make sure the deadbolt is locked on the door. - 10.
-Make sure toy hauler ramp door is secured and locked (if equipped). - 11.
+- 10. Make sure toy hauler ramp door is secured and locked (if equipped). - 11.
 Make sure windows are closed. - 12.
-Make sure external electrical is disconnected. - 13.
+Make sure external electrical is disconnected - 13.
 Make sure water and drain connections are disconnected. - 14.
-Make sure upper bunks are secured. - 15.
+Make sure upper bunks are secured (if equipped). - 15.
 Make sure personal items in trailer are properly stowed and secured. - 16.
 Make sure your trailer is properly balanced and not overweight !